 c.
-1300, naturel, "of one's inborn character; hereditary, by birth;" early 14c. as "of the world of nature (especially as opposed to man)," from Old French naturel "of nature, conforming to nature; by birth," and directly from Latin naturalis "by birth, according to nature," from natura "nature" (see nature).
+1300, naturel, "of one's inborn character; hereditary, innate, by birth or as if by birth;" early 14c. "of the world of nature (especially as opposed to man)," from Old French naturel "of nature, conforming to nature; by birth," and directly from Latin naturalis "by birth, according to nature," from natura "nature" (see nature).

-From late 15c. as "not miraculous, in conformity with nature."
-Meaning "easy, free from affectation" is attested from c.
-1600.
-Of things, "not artificially created," c.
-1600.
-As a euphemism for "illegitimate, bastard" (of children), it is first recorded c.
-1400, on notion of blood kinship (but not legal status).
+Of events, features, etc., "existing in nature as a result of natural forces" (that is, not caused by accident, human agency, or divine intervention), late 14c.
+From late 14c. of properties, traits, qualities, "proper, suitable, appropriate to character or constitution;" from late 15c. as "native, native-born."
+Also late 15c. as "not miraculous, in conformity with nature," hence "easy, free from affectation" (c.
+1600).
+Of objects or substances, "not artificially cultivated or created, existing in nature" c.
+1400.
+As a euphemism for "illegitimate, bastard" (of children), it is recorded from c.
+1400, on the notion of blood kinship (but not legal status).

-Natural science is from late 14c.; natural law ""the expression of right reason or the dictate of religion inhering in nature and man and having ethically binding force as a rule of civil conduct" is from early 15c.
+Natural science, that pertaining to physical nature, is from late 14c.; natural history meaning more or less the same thing is from 1560s (see history).
+Natural law "the expression of right reason or the dictate of religion inhering in nature and man and having ethically binding force as a rule of civil conduct" is from late 14c.
 Natural order "apparent order in nature" is from 1690s.
 Natural childbirth is attested by 1898.
-Natural life, usually in reference to the duration of life, is from late 15c.
-Natural history is from 1560s (see history).
+Natural life, usually in reference to the duration of life, is from mid-15c.; natural death, one without violence or accident, is from mid-15c.
 To die of natural causes is from 1570s.